toaderflorin/florintoader/_posts/2017-08-31-symmetries.markdown

 <iframe width="740" height="415" src="https://www.youtube.com/embed/K64Tv2mK5h4" frameborder="0" allowfullscreen></iframe>

 <br />
-One example of QM weirdness is *quantum tunneling*, the propery of particles to be able to go through small potential barriers without having the energy to do so, like in the video — the wave function of the particle hitting the obstacle looks the one in the picture below.
+One example of QM weirdness is *quantum tunneling*, the propery of particles to be able to go through small potential barriers without having the energy to do so, like in the video — the wave function of the particle hitting the obstacle looks like the one in the picture below.
 As you can see, most of the wave reflects back, but a part of it goes through, so there is a *probability* the particle crosses the barrier.

 ![image-title-here](/images/tunneling.gif){:class="img-responsive"}

 It seems that the particles care about energy but only somewhat... and nature seems pretty forgiving in what it lets them do and don't do.
 But what would you say if I told you that there isn’t such a thing as a fundamental law in nature saying that energy in system must be conserved?

 ### Just What Is Energy?
 First, A Teensy Bit Of Calculus... ###
-When Newton figured out the moon orbiting around the Earth, and objects falling on Earth have the same cause, he didn’t have a computer to do computations with, so he invented calculus — which is just derivatives and integrals.
+When Newton figured out the moon orbiting around the Earth and objects falling on Earth have the same root cause, he didn’t have a computer to do computations with, so he invented calculus — which at its core is just derivatives and integrals.

 ![image-title-here](/images/derint.gif){:class="img-responsive"}

 Integrals are an analytical way of summing stuff up.
 Derivatives give you the variation of a function and integrals are the opposite of derivatives.
 For example:

-1. Speed is the variation of the position of an object in relation to time — you can get the speed of the object at any point in time if you know it’s position, by differentiating it in relation to time.
+1. Speed is the variation of the position of an object in relation to time — you can get the speed of the object at any point in time if you know its position by differentiating it in relation to time.

 2. Alternatively, you can get the position of the object at any time, if you know the speed at all times, by integrating or summing up the speed over time.